bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 2. Then it consumes all the values from the iterable by calling `iter.next()` repeatedly.
     This method `.next()` returns response in this structure `{value: "something", done: true|false}`.

 3. While values are available, it returns `done: true`; after all values are finished, it returns `done: false`.
-That is when the consumer (i.e. spread operator) stops asking for more values.
+After this, the consumer (i.e. spread operator) should stop asking for more values.

 This is how the iterable/iterator stuff works.
 In this case, Iterable is `someArray` - which has a special property `Symbol.iterator` whose value is a method.
 Calling this method returns a iterable (`iter`), which has `.next()` method.
 Calling this method returns all the values one-by-one.